 So, this post is for all of you active guys and gals who are ramping up for summer fun in and out of the water.

-But first, here’s some historical context on athletic sandals as we know them today…
+To kick things off, here’s some historical context on athletic sandals as we know them today…

 The History of Sport Sandals